 Nurse practitioners are also required to work 600 clinical hours for each stream of NP practice every two membership years.
 These hours can be counted towards the 1,125 practice hours required every five years.

 Please note: Hours outside of NP clinical practice can be recorded separately as RN hours in your MyCARNA profile for the practice year.

 You may count direct contact hours of teaching, preparation hours in

 advance of teaching, and hours spent marking exams or assignments for

 a nursing program or continuing nursing education course or

 You may count hours practising as an RPN in Alberta, provided you

-held a CARNA RN practice permit at the same time as an RPN practice
+held an RN practice permit at the same time as an RPN practice